rguides

 Building REST APIs with plumber

-Plumber transforms your R functions into REST API endpoints with minimal code.
-You add special comments (decorators) above your functions, and plumber handles the HTTP server, request parsing, and response serialization.
+Building REST APIs in R is straightforward with the plumber package.
+Plumber transforms your R functions into HTTP endpoints with minimal code; you add special comments called decorators above your functions, and plumber handles the web server, request parsing, and response serialization automatically.
 This makes it easy to expose R computations to web applications, other services, or external systems.

 Installation